 Summer TGR full-time enrollment: In programs where the student is expected to engage full-time in academics and/or research during the summer, the student should enroll in the appropriate 801/802 TGR course and will be billed for the full TGR tuition.

 Summer TGR part-time enrollment: In programs where various levels of academic engagement are permitted during the summer, it is allowable for the TGR student to enroll on a unit-basis and to be billed for just those (1-2) units.
 For example, if the student is required to participate in a summer program that is equivalent to about 30 hours and is not expected to have any further engagement, then enrolling in one unit is appropriate.
 Similarly, if the student has no academic requirements and simply wishes to enroll in a course of interest, then unit-based enrollment is appropriate.

 Summer TGR Curricular Practical Training (CPT): When a TGR student engages in summer CPT, they must enroll for at least one unit in the designated CPT course and should not enroll in TGR or pay TGR tuition.
-Bechtel International Center approves the student’s CPT request and notifies the Registrar’s Office, who then temporarily deactivates the TGR tuition group for tuition
+Bechtel International Center approves the student’s CPT request.

 Students who wish to reactivate their TGR status (after initial approval) due to any of the below circumstances, may request to do so by having their Department Student Services Officer (SSO) submit a support request via Service Now.